pdjr-n2k/TMP106/README.md

 ## Temperature Sensors

-**TMP106** supoorts the connection of up to six
+**TMP106** suports the connection of up to six
 [Maxim DS18B20](https://www.hobbytronics.co.uk/datasheets/DS18B20.pdf)
 temperature sensors.
-Each sensor is electrically isolated from the host module.
+The module provides electrically isolated +5VDC, GND and data connections for each sensor.

-Each sensor requires a three-wire connection and the total maximum length of all connection wires is limited and depends somewhat on environmental temperature and electrical noise.
+Two-wire (parasitic mode) operation of the DS18B20 is not supported.

-Twenty metres should be feasible in all situation.
+The total maximum length of all sensor connection wires is limited and depends somewhat on environmental temperature and electrical noise.

-Readings from connected sensors are transmitted over NMEA 2000 using
+Twenty metres total wire length should be feasible in all situations and use of twisted pair cable is recommended.

 ## Temperature reporting